gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 Many languages have a common phrase to ask someone how they're doing, whether it's the French *Comment ça va ?*, the English *How are you?* or the German *Wie geht's?*

-When I first moved to the US, every time someone asked me "How are you?", I would pause to consider the question.
-Now, I've learned that it's a greeting, not an actual question, and I've mostly automated the response to the expected "Great, how are you?".
+When I first moved to the US, every time someone asked me "How are you?," I would pause to consider the question.
+Now, I've learned that it's a greeting, not an actual question, and I've mostly automated the response to the expected "Great, how are you?."
 It only takes a few milliseconds to switch to that path and short-circuit the question-answering process.
 But if people deviate from that usual greeting, then that mental shortcut doesn't work any more.

-A few weeks ago, someone in the Wikimedia Foundation office asked me "How is your world?", and I froze for a few seconds.
+A few weeks ago, someone in the Wikimedia Foundation office asked me "How is your world?," and I froze for a few seconds.
 In order to answer that question, my brain was reviewing everything that was happening in "my world" (and "my world" is big!), before I realized that I just needed to say "Great!
-Thanks!".
+Thanks!."

 .. figure:: /images/2015-07-21_small_talk.png